ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## Current landscape of rate-limiting headers

-To help clients throttling their requests, many servers expose the counters used to evaluate quota policies via HTTP header fields.
+To help clients throttling their requests, servers may expose the counters used to evaluate quota policies via HTTP header fields.

 Those response headers may be added by HTTP intermediaries